 Disclosure: Some of the links on this page are affiliate links, therefore if you purchase when clicking through my links I may be compensated, at no cost to you.
 This helps keep the website running.

-Whether your child's school is starting with NTI or in person, you'll most likely need at least some school supplies.
-But you also don't want to break the bank.
-Here are the best places for cheap yet high quality school supplies online.
+Your child's school supply list can seem overwhelming!
+And you also don't want to break the bank.
+So here are the best places for cheap yet high quality school supplies online.
 Different stores tend to be cheaper for different items, so it's worth shopping around if you want to get the best value.
-And if you're shopping online, think of all the time you'll be saving not having to trek from store to store.
+A big advantage of shopping online is all the time and gas you'll save from not having to go from store to store.

 A great standby for all the back-to-school basics, Walmart has most items on a typical school supply list covered at a budget-friendly price.
 The only downside about online shopping at Walmart is that it allows third-party sellers to sell there also, which can make the search results confusing.
 To limit your search results just to Walmart.com itself and not third-party sellers, just go to "filters" and under "retailer" select "walmart.com".

-It's not always everyone's first go-to when they think of school supplies, but I've always found Staples to be great for hard-to-find items, such as unusual folder colors, or items that have gone out of stock elsewhere.
-They're not typically cheapest for every item, but for certain items they are, so it's worth taking a good look.
+It's not always everyone's first go-to when they think of school supplies, but I've always found Staples to be cheap for hard-to-find items, such as unusual folder colors or items that have gone out of stock elsewhere.
+They can often be cheapest for pre-sharpened Ticonderoga pencils, blank index cards and lined index cards.
+They're not often cheapest for every item on your child's school supply list, but for certain items they are, so it's worth taking a good look.

 At the time of writing, Staples has free shipping on orders of $35 and over.